Wine in the 20th century underwent many changes. Therefore, the century is divided into three sections.

 • The European Economic Community imposed rules governing wine production in all its member states.70

 • Infrared aerial photography was first used for early detection of Phylloxera and other soil-borne problems in California.71

-New World wine continued to demonstrate the quality it could achieve.
+New World wine continued to show the quality it could achieve.
 Three years after the Judgment of Paris competition opened eyes, it occurred again.
-It was ‘at the Gault-Millau Wine Olympics [when] another icon of French winemaking fell.
-A 1971 Penfolds Grange Hermitage, an Australian Shiraz, walked away with a first prize in Shiraz, a field long dominated by the French.’72 And California wines continued to receive top awards in various categories.
-The sponsor of the event, the French food and wine magazine Gault-Millau, noted that California produced wines that ‘can be considered among the best in the world.’
+It was “at the Gault-Millau Wine Olympics [when] another icon of French winemaking fell.
+A 1971 Penfolds Grange Hermitage, an Australian Shiraz, walked away with a first prize in Shiraz, a field long dominated by the French.”72 And California wines continued to receive top awards in various categories.
+The sponsor of the event was the French food and wine magazine Gault-Millau.
+It wrote that California produced wines that “can be considered among the best in the world.”
 And it was clear that California was not alone in this ability.73

 • India began importing vinefera grape vines.75

 • Bulgaria was the world’s second largest wine producer.76

 • Zealand’s Marlborough area is the source of its now world famous Sauvignon Blanc.
 In 1980 most of the area was still covered by sheep-grazing.77